Jet aircraft: History

-After the first instance of powered flight, a large number of jet engine designs were suggested.
-René Lorin, O. Morize, and H. S. Harris proposed systems for creating a jet efflux.
+After the first powered aircraft took flight, a multitude of jet designs and approaches were suggested.
+For example, René Lorin, O. Morise, and H. S. Harris all proposed different systems for creating a jet efflux.
+Additionally, during the 1920s and 1930s, a variety of motorjet, turboprop, pulsejet and rocket powered aircraft were designed.

-After other jet engines had been run, Romanian inventor Henri Coandă claimed to have built a jet-powered aircraft in 1910, the Coandă-1910.
-However, in an attempt to support this claim, he had to make substantial alterations to the original drawings, and his claims were subsequently debunked.
-In fact the ducted-fan engine backfired, setting the aircraft on fire before any flights were ever made, and it lacked nearly all of the features necessary for a jet engine - including a lack of fuel injection, and any concern about hot jet efflux being directed at a highly flammable fabric surface.

-During the 1920s and 1930s a number of approaches were tried.
-A variety of motorjet, turboprop, pulsejet and rocket powered aircraft were designed.
-Rocket-engine research was being carried out in Germany and the first aircraft to fly under rocket power was the Lippisch Ente, in 1928.
-The Ente had previously been flown as a glider.
+Rocket engine research had been underway in Germany, and in 1928 the Lippisch Ente, which had previously been flown as a glider, became the first aircraft to fly using rocket power.
 The next year, in 1929, the Opel RAK.1 became the first purpose-built rocket aircraft to fly.

-The turbojet was invented in the 1930s, independently by Frank Whittle and later Hans von Ohain.
+The turbojet was independently developed in the 1930s by Frank Whittle and, later, Hans von Ohain.
 The first turbojet aircraft to fly was the Heinkel He 178, on August 27, 1939 in Rostock (Germany), powered by von Ohain's design.
-This was largely a proof of concept, as the problem of "creep" (metal fatigue caused by the high temperatures within the engine) had not been solved, and the engine quickly burned out.
+However, "creep" (metal fatigue caused by the high temperatures within the engine) caused the engine to burn out quickly.
 Von Ohain's design, an axial-flow engine, as opposed to Whittle's centrifugal flow engine, was eventually adopted by most manufacturers by the 1950s.

-The first flight of a jet-propelled aircraft to come to public attention was the Italian Caproni Campini N.1 motorjet prototype which flew on August 27, 1940.
-It was the first jet aircraft recognised by the Fédération Aéronautique Internationale (at the time the German He 178 program was still kept secret).
-Campini began development of the motorjet in 1932; it differed from a true turbojet in that the turbine was driven by a piston engine, rather than combustion of the turbine gases - which was a much more complex solution.
+The first jet-propelled aircraft to gain public attention was the Italian Caproni Campini N.1 motorjet prototype, which flew on August 27, 1940.
+Secondo Campini began development of the motorjet in 1932.
+This design differed from a true turbojet in that the turbine was driven by a piston engine, rather than combustion of the turbine gases.